succinctlabs/sp1-tee-private-proving/README.md

 Now verify the TEE hardware signed these files:

 ```
-# Step 1: Get the hash of sha256sum.txt
+# 1. Get the hash of sha256sum.txt
 sha256sum sha256sum.txt
 # Output: 3613a4229d6ac5a0f41829863abfffd09e5aed3d5db2816b294a8244ad34c096  sha256sum.txt

-# Step 2: Search for this complete hash in the TDX quote
+# 2. Search for this complete hash in the TDX quote
 cat quote.json | jq -r '.quote' | grep -o "3613a4229d6ac5a0f41829863abfffd09e5aed3d5db2816b294a8244ad34c096"
 # Output: 3613a4229d6ac5a0f41829863abfffd09e5aed3d5db2816b294a8244ad34c096
 ```

 What this means: If you see the same 64-character hash in both outputs, Intel TDX hardware has cryptographically signed your evidence files.
-Copy the hash from step 1 and search for it in step 2 - they must match exactly.
+Copy the hash from 1. and search for it in 2. - they must match exactly.

-### Step 3: Check Domain Protection
+#### Step 3: Check Domain Protection

 Make sure only this TEE can get certificates for your domain: